Recent Blog Articles

 Most men who live into old age will develop some form of prostate problem, although symptoms can range from mild inconvenience, like having to get up during the night to urinate, to invasive cancers that can cause debilitating changes or even death.

 Between 9% and 16% of men develop prostatitis (inflamed prostate) at some point during their lives.
 Unlike other prostate problems, prostatitis affects younger and older men equally.
 Each year, prostatitis leads to nearly 2 million doctor visits in the US.
 Men suffering from depression, anxiety and stress may struggle more with prostatitis symptoms, and men with other chronic pain conditions may be more susceptible.
-Prostatitis is not contagious or sexually transmitted.
+Prostatitis is not contagious.

 Benign prostatic hyperplasia (BHP),or an overgrown prostate, is extremely common in older men.
-Although the majority of men with the condition (50-60%) never develop symptoms, the remainder seek treatment for a range of problems that may include a weak urine stream, leaking and dribbling, and a dangerous inability to empty the bladder.
-These symptoms are caused when the enlarged prostate effectively constricts the urethra, the tube that carries urine from the bladder.
+Although the majority of men with the condition (50-60%) never develop symptoms, the remainder seek treatment for a range of problems, such as a weak urine stream, a frequent urge to urinate, waking up at night to use the bathroom, leaking, and dribbling.
+A very large prostate may cause urinary obstruction, an inability to empty the bladder.

 What are the symptoms of prostate problems?

 The hallmark of BPH (benign prostatic hyperplasia, or enlarged prostate) is a cluster of symptoms known by the acronym LUTS (lower urinary tract symptoms).
 They include a weak, interrupted urine stream, more frequent urination (especially during the night), frequent urge to urinate, leaking or dribbling, and the feeling that you can’t quite empty the bladder.
 Over time, those symptoms may escalate to the point that the bladder can no longer push urine past the obstructing prostate, causing what’s known as acute urinary retention.
-The bladder may undergo structural changes that prevent it from adequately collecting urine from the kidneys.
-An inability to urinate at all is not just painful but a true medical emergency.
+An inability to urinate at all is not just painful but a true medical emergency because it can damage the kidneys.
+BPH also can raise PSA levels above the normal range.

 Most prostate cancer diagnoses do not come from patients reporting symptoms but rather from blood tests that show high PSA levels, followed by biopsy.
 Patients with low-risk, non-aggressive cancers typically experience no symptoms at all.
-However, their cancer should be monitored to make sure it doesn’t grow and become more difficult to treat.
 When men do notice signs of cancer, those symptoms tend to be difficulty urinating or bone or back pain because the cancer has spread.

 When to see a doctor if you have symptoms?